danbev/learning-ai/notes/clip.md

 incorrect descriptions.
 The model's objective is to learn to identify the correct pairings among the incorrect ones.

+The model is trained to map similar images and text descriptions close together in the embedding space, while pushing dissimilar pairs apart.
+So a picture of a cat and a text description of a cat should be close together in the embedding space.

+Another usecase for CLIP is a sementic search for image retrieval.
+This is where we have a query and we want to find the most similar images to the query.

 Two main components:
 1. Image encoder
 This part produces image embeddings like patch embeddings from a ViT I think,